 BONUS WORK: You will have the opportunity to earn bonus points by attending lectures, analyzing journal articles, participating in formal nature walks, or even reporting on science-related television programs.
 If it is "scientific" and can be reasonably considered to pertain to our course you can earn bonus points for participating in the activity.
-Obtain a "Bio-Bonus Card" and turn it in to me following the activity.
+Print a "Bio-Bonus Form," follow the directions, and then turn it in to me following the activity.
 Cards are due no later than Study Day.
-As a general guide - lectures are worth five bonus points, journal summaries and book reviews are worth 3 bonus points, and summaries of TV programs are worth 1 points.
-For other activities, we will assign an appropriate number of points.
-If in question, ask.
-The Bonus Card can be obtained in the file box or online.
 As a rule of thumb, more than 20 bonus points will have little impact on your final grade.

 THREE-RING BINDERS: I recommend the use of a 3-ring binder for your course materials and notes.
 All class handouts will be punched with three holes to make it easier to put in a binder.
 In my experience, students with organized notebooks perform better in the course than those with messy ones.

 PERSONAL FILE, REFERENCES and CUBBY: You will have a file folder in a file in the Botany Lab, SC 342.
 You may use it to store papers/notes/etc. In addition, I will place in this file any assignments not returned to you personally, extra copies (if any) of handouts, and course readings.
 When in doubt or need, check here.